KodyKendall/llamapress/README.md

 **An Open-Sourced SaaS Builder for Non-Technical Builders**

 Welcome to LLamaPress!
 LLamaPress combines the power of Ruby on Rails and LLMs.
-Whether you're a seasoned developer or just starting out, LLamaPress empowers you to build customizable software solutions without the usual overhead using Ruby on Rais.
+Whether you're a seasoned developer or just starting out, LLamaPress empowers you to build customizable software solutions without the usual overhead using Ruby on Rails.

 ![LLamaPress Logo](https://service-jobs-images.s3.us-east-2.amazonaws.com/7rl98t1weu387r43il97h6ipk1l7)